microsoft/artifacts-credprovider/README.md

 ## Use

-Because the Credential Provider is a NuGet plugin, it is most commonly used indirectly, by performing a NuGet operation that requires authentication using `dotnet`, `nuget`, or `msbuild`.
+The Azure Artifacts Credential Provider is most commonly used indirectly, either through a related, environment-specific credential provider or by performing a NuGet operation that requires authentication such as `dotnet`, nuget.exe, or MSBuild.

-### dotnet
+### `dotnet`

-The first time you perform an operation that requires authentication using `dotnet`, you must either use the `--interactive` flag to allow `dotnet` to prompt you for credentials, or provide them via an environment variable.
+The first time you perform an operation that requires authentication using `dotnet`, you should either use the `--interactive` flag to allow `dotnet` to prompt you for credentials, or provide them via [an environment variable](#environment-variables).

-If you're running interactively navigate to your project directory and run:
+If interactive authorization is available, navigate to your project directory and run:

 ```shell
 dotnet restore --interactive
 ```

-Once you've successfully acquired a token, you can run authenticated commands without the `--interactive` flag for the lifespan of the token which is saved in the [session token cache location](#session-token-cache-locations).
+Once you've successfully acquired a token, you can run authenticated commands with or without the `--interactive` flag for the lifespan of the token, saved in the [session token cache location](#session-token-cache-locations).

-### nuget
+### nuget.exe

-The nuget client will prompt for authentication when you run a `restore` and it does not find credential in the [session token cache location](#session-token-cache-locations).
+The nuget.exe client will prompt for authentication when you run a `restore` and it does not find credentials in the [session token cache location](#session-token-cache-locations).
 By default, it will attempt to open a dialog for authentication and will fall back to console input if that fails.

 ```shell
 nuget restore